Q: When did you first start Choosing Voluntary Simplicity?

 Lori

-I rely on the internet more and more lately as a resource…for shopping, research, news, education…you name it.
 I must say that I really admire the thought and effort that you’ve put into your blog.
 Never before have I felt inclined to comment on a posting or contact an author.
 Not once.
-However, the content and structure of your blog…the philosphy behind it…compells me to voice my appreciation to you.
+However, the content and structure of your blog… the philosophy behind it… compels me to voice my appreciation to you.
 I only discovered it an hour ago.
 What little bit I have read has been insightful and inspirational, as the subject matter is so closely aligned with where my husband and I now find ourselves at this point in our lives.
 I can’t wait to read more and I’m excited about sharing this site with my friends.
 Thank you for sharing this like you have.
 You’re doing a good thing here.

 Michelle